FCC v. Fox Television Stations, Inc. (2009)

 Federal Communications Commission v.
 Fox Television Stations, Inc., 556 U.S. 502 (2009), is a decision by the United States Supreme Court that upheld regulations of the Federal Communications Commission that ban "fleeting expletives" on television broadcasts, finding they were not arbitrary and capricious under the Administrative Procedure Act.
 The constitutional issue, however, was not resolved and was remanded to the Second Circuit and re-appealed to the Supreme Court for a decision in June 2012.

 Background

-The case entered the Supreme Court's docket in October 2007 and specifically concerns obscene language broadcast on the Fox television network from two Billboard Music Awards shows from 2002 and 2003.
-In the 2002 show, presenter Cher said "f**k 'em" regarding people who she believed criticized her; in the 2003 show, presenter Nicole Richie stated regarding her television show: “Why do they even call it The Simple Life?
-Have you ever tried to get cow s**t out of a Prada purse?
-It’s not so f***ing simple.”
+The case entered the Supreme Court's docket in October 2007 and concerns obscene language, specifically the word fuck being broadcast on the Fox television network from two Billboard Music Awards shows from 2002 and 2003.
+In the 2002 show, presenter Cher said "fuck 'em" regarding people who she believed criticized her; in the 2003 show, presenter Nicole Richie stated regarding her television show: “Why do they even call it The Simple Life?
+Have you ever tried to get cow shit out of a Prada purse?
+It's not so fucking simple.”